Post may include affiliate links. We may earn a fee if you use them at no cost to you. Disclosure.

 - Keep the box or at least the pictures of the puzzles.
 When you buy a cube puzzle, you’ll see a picture on the box that shows all the different puzzles the cubes can make.
 SAVE THIS!
 It will save you and your little one lots of tears and frustration because it is so helpful to be able to reference the picture!

 - Keep the insert!
-The white cardboard you see in the pictures, is the an insert from the Cubbie Lee Toys box the puzzles came in!
+The white cardboard you see in the pictures, is the an insert form the Cubbie Lee Toys box the puzzles came in!
 This is a great guide for your little one to use so that they can better visualize the size of the puzzle.
-Different brands of puzzles will likely be a different size so you’ll want to keep the inserts from each if you buy puzzles from multiple companies!
+Each puzzle is a different size so you’ll want to keep the inserts from each if you buy puzzles from multiple companies!
 I love the one that came with these puzzles though because it was so easy to reinforce and despite a couple tears from extensive play, they still work great!
 To do the same with yours, just fold the flap backwards and tape into place as you see in the picture!

 What do you think of cube puzzles?